shelbycopelandjr/osTicket-post/README.md

 <a href="https://imgur.com/fM8pgNt"><img src="https://i.imgur.com/fM8pgNt.png" title="source: imgur.com" /></a>
 </p>
 <p>
 In the Admin Panel, select the Users section under the Settings tab.
 Here you can set things like Name formatting and if registration is required, among other things like account lockout policy.
+Be sure to save your changes!
 </p>
 <br />